Septian-Bhoechie/laravel-customable-auth/readme.md

 Configuration
 -------------

-You can use `artisan vendor:publish` to copy the distribution configuration file to your app's config directory:
+You must publish config using `artisan vendor:publish` to copy the distribution configuration file to your app's config directory:

     php artisan vendor:publish